-- Steam and Electric Sourcing Study Nothing to Report - Water Supply Study - S&L in coordination with Enchant and its partner, the City of Farmington reviewed the water supply resources historically available to the SJGS.
-The existing BOR Permit 2838 was deemed sufficient for the continued operation of the SJGS plus the addition to the Carbon Capture Island. - Water and Wastewater Treatment Study Nothing to Report - Cooling Water Options Study Nothing to Report - Environmental Permitting, and Regulatory Review - Enchant and S&L continued consultations with the New Mexico Environment Department (NMED) answering questions and providing additional information in support of the submitted Four Factor Analysis - Enchant and S&L continued to engage in consultations with Federal environmental officials. - S&L working closely with Enchant, commissioned an emissions analysis which is covered by this subtask 2.3.
-The deliverable was a final report that showed that proper operation of the Carbon Capture Island can be achieved and that the carbon intensity can meet New Mexico State law.
-The final report of carbon production intensity, is named the ETA CO2 Emissions Calculation. - Cause and Effect Diagrams Nothing to Report - Compressor System Overpressure Relief Study Nothing to Report - HAZOP Review Nothing to Report - Basic Contracting and Purchasing Strategy Nothing to Report - Project Logistics Nothing to Report - Constructability Review Nothing to Report - Project DOR Nothing to Report - Project Execution Schedule Nothing to Report
+• Steam and Electric Sourcing Study - Nothing to Report

+- Water Supply Study - During this reporting period Enchant and its sub-recipient City of Farmington and its municipal utility, Farmington Electric Utility System (FEUS) finished its more-than-a-year of work with the Bureau of Reclamation on the appropriate transfer of water conveyance system assets while retaining full rights to the water under Permit 2838.
+The transfer would be voluntary by FEUS and Enchant and would further the multidecade effort called the Navajo Gallup Water Project. - Water and Wastewater Treatment Study Nothing to Report - Cooling Water Options Study Nothing to Report - Control System Study - S&L visited the SJGS plant, as COVID-19 restriction abated, to review the existing control system and develop a plan for integrating the new Carbon Capture Controls with the existing controls - Environmental Permitting, and Regulatory Review - Enchant and S&L continued ongoing consultations with the New Mexico Environment Department (NMED) answering questions and providing additional information in support of the submitted Four Factor Analysis - Enchant and S&L continued to engage in close and on-going consultations with Federal environmental officials. - Updated the project permit matrix to incorporate new information throughout this current reporting quarter. - Cause and Effect Diagrams Nothing to Report - Compressor System Overpressure Relief Study Nothing to Report - HAZOP Review Nothing to Report - Basic Contracting and Purchasing Strategy Nothing to Report - Project Logistics Nothing to Report - Constructability Review Nothing to Report - Project DOR Nothing to Report - Project Execution Schedule Nothing to Report